FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/2-installation.md

   installed.

-The installer creates a `monasca-agent.target` file in the `/etc/systemd/system/` directory, and automatically runs the service file to start the agent after a successful installation.
+The installer creates a `monasca-agent.service` file in the `/etc/systemd/system/` directory, and automatically runs the service file to start the agent after a successful installation.

 The agent is provided as a LINUX service.
 A startup script is created that automatically starts the